tschm/antarctic/readme.md

 ```

 ##  Usage
-This project (unless the popular arctic project which I admire) is based on top of MongoEngine, see [MongoEngine](https://pypi.org/project/mongoengine/).
+This project (unless the popular arctic project which I admire) is based on top of [MongoEngine](https://pypi.org/project/mongoengine/).
 MongoEngine is an ORM for MongoDB.
 MongoDB stores documents.
 We introduce a new field and extend the Document class
 to make Antarctic a convenient choice for storing Pandas (time series) data.